Latest posts by Philip Santos Moreira (see all)

 Overall there in not much to do or see here.
 Be wary when you are parking here as the road is very narrow and there will be other tourists.
 Park further away if you can in order to save yourself some trouble.
 There is another noteworthy sight in the town known as the Old Blagaj Fort (Stjepan grad), but we did not venture to the cliff top to visit.

 The next stop in Bosnia was Mostar.
 Once you arrive near or in the Old Town of Mostar everything is in a relatively close walking distance.
-We drove from the South coming from Blagaj and stayed at Pansion Rose (this article was written by me but remains uncredited).
+We drove from the South coming from Blagaj and stayed at Pansion Rose.

 En-route to the Old Bridge from Pansion Rose you will come across a new bridge looking towards the old bridge.
 From here you can take some of your most incredible shots while everyone else crowds in or around the Old Bridge itself.
 You can also walk down to the river and enjoy the views from there.